M0JXD/batch-ping-utility/README.md

 python -m pip install FreeSimpleGUI
 ```

 Then run.
-In most cases you can just double-click or right-click->execute the .pyw file from your file manager:
+In most cases you can just double-click or right-click->execute the .pyw file from your file manager.

-Alternatively from a Terminal:
+Alternatively from a Terminal: <br />
 Windows:
 ```
 python .\batch_ping_util.pyw